approov/quickstart-react-native/README.md

 npm install @approov/react-native-approov
 ```

 For iOS you must also install [pod](https://cocoapods.org/) dependencies.
-Change directory to `ios` and type:
+Change the directory to `ios` and type:

 ```
 pod install